cloudbeer/aws-eks-demo/readme.md

 - product and review will deploy to Fargate severless pod.

 ## Step 1.
-Create eks and dependencies.
+Create EKS and its dependencies.

 ```shell
 cd terraform